osyoyu/rspec-daemon/README.md

 end
 ```

+This feature requires Rails to be in Zeitwerk mode.

 If autoreloading is not configured, you'd need to restart `rspec-daemon` every time you change code under `app/`.
 Spec code (under `spec/`) will be always reloaded regardless of this setting.